zKevz/Image-Editor/README.md

-# Image-Editor
+# Image-Embedder

-An editor that allows you to put 32x32 pixels into 1024x1024 pixels / image
+A tools that allows you to put 32x32 pixels into 1024x1024 pixels / image

 This application is intended to put custom 32x32 items into a png (growtopia custom items)